-Cabin Entrance Door
+Cabin Entrance Door (Typical)

-The companionway door is a slider type engineered with heavy mechanical joints for added strength.
+The companionway door is a lockable slider type engineered with heavy mechanical joints for added strength.
 The aluminum frame is typically finished in a weather resistant polyester powder coating.
 The tinted door surface is a high impact acrylic.

 Note that when underway always ensure the companionway door is closed and locked.
-When moored ensure that if the door is left open and the latch is flipped across the track to prevent the door from closing.
+When moored ensure that if the door is left open and the latch at the bottom track is flipped across the track to prevent the door from closing (See photo).

-Read and understand the care instructions in the care and maintenance chapter.
+Read and understand the care instructions in the care and maintenance chapter since the door track and rollers may require periodic lubrication.